 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The management's discussion and analysis (on pages 3 and 4), the consolidating schedule of assets, liabilities and net assets (on page 18), and the consolidating schedule of revenue, expenses, and changes in net assets (on page 19) are presented for purposes of additional analysis.
+The management's discussion and analysis (on pages 3 and 4) is presented for purposes of additional analysis.
 The information is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The management's discussion and analysis has not been subjected to the auditing procedures applied in the audit of the consolidated financial statements and, accordingly we do not express an opinion or provide any assurance on it.
-The consolidating schedule of assets, liabilities and net assets and the consolidating schedule of revenue, expenses, and changes in net assets has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the consolidating schedule of assets, liabilities and net assets and the consolidating schedule of revenue, expenses, and changes in net assets are fairly stated in all material respects in relation to the financial statements as a whole.
+Such information has not been subjected to the auditing procedures applied in the audit of the consolidated financial statements and, accordingly we do not express an opinion or provide any assurance on it.